Islandora/documentation/docs/technical-documentation/rest-signposting.md

 what an authenticated user would see.
 For example, anonymous users don't have the `view media` permission, so they will not see the link headers for media associated with a node.

+Islandora site administrators can choose to turn off the Signposting feature.
+To turn this feature on or off, go to **Configuration >> Islandora >> Core Settings** (`/admin/config/islandora/core`).
+There you will find a checkbox labeled **Allow header links.** If checked, Islandora provided links will be added in the HTTP headers.
+After making a change to this check box, you must click on the **Save configuration** button then clear the Drupal cache to see the change take effect.

 ## Link Headers Provided by Islandora

 ### Alternate Representations